 "Well, do you have any bright ideas?"
 The helper's lightbulb head flickered on and off.
 "Ha-ha, that's very funny," he said sarcastically.
 "There has to be a backdoor we can sneak through or something."
 He sprinted to the stage and accidentally knocked a can of gold paint off of a nearby table, getting paint all over his foot.

 "Hey, now I have the golden horseshoe.
 No, wait.
 Have you ever wondered why I have these paw things instead?"

 The helper jumped on his other foot, causing pain, and convinced him to keep moving.
 Glue Stick ran through the curtain, followed some halls, and found an exit door where he could escape.

 Gyro was nearly out of breath.
 "I don't know!
 This is all Evina's plan!"

 "Because I understand how we're toons and all, but my sword can't deflect all those bullets."

 "Why don't you do that white fire thing again?
 I saw it back on that planet—"

-"And cause a blackout for the entire metropolis?
-I think we are already in enough trouble as it is!"
+"And cause a blackout for the whole city?
+I think we're in enough trouble as it is!"

 "What are we doing?"